-The government did not provide the necessary mechanisms, including laws, resources, investigations, remediation, or penalties to protect worker rights.
+The government and employers respected freedom of association.
 Neither collective bargaining nor strikes occurred during the year.
 There were no official reports of or investigations into any antiunion discrimination.
 Workers continued to be reluctant to admit to union membership due to fear of retaliation by their employers and arbitrary dismissal.